How to upgrade, downgrade, or cancel your plan

 Downgrading (paid → lower paid)

-Section titled “Downgrading (paid → lower paid)”Downgrades surface a preview of what the new tier breaks in your current setup.
-You see this before committing.
+Section titled “Downgrading (paid → lower paid)”Downgrades show a preview of what the lower tier changes in your current setup — before you commit.

 -